 A visit to a fire department or ambulance company can focus on learning that fire officers and EMT’s are there to help.

-How Junior and Cadette Girls can earn the First Aid Prepared Fun Patch:
+Suggestions for how Junior* and Cadette* Girls can earn the First Aid Prepared Patch:

 Get familiar with a first aid kit.